Scott's 50s Biography

 An obsession to motivate kids to learn rather than force-feeding a fraudulent, unrelentingly boring, memorization-based regimen & enforced by destructive testing.
 ALL lectures & tests were replaced with hands-on, critical & creative thinking projects.

-I offset teaching’s all-consuming mental demands with outdoor activities (mt biking, kayaking, hiking), road trips and major wilderness adventures.
+I offset teaching’s all-consuming teaching demands with a) outdoor activities (mt biking, kayaking, hiking), b) US & Canada road trips, & 3) major wilderness adventures.

 My Universal